 One other benefit of community garden is the community itself.
 It’s not just the social relationships that develop from working side by side, but the sharing of the seeds, gardening tools and techniques the gardeners teach each other.
 While the garden is growing, so are your friendships!
 The emphasis is on sharing, cooperation, and community celebration, cooking and eating.
-Of course you will start having potlucks to taste all the great meals you will be able to make at harvest time.
+It's also a great lesson for your children to see where their food really comes from, and even the younger ones can plant a few seeds or small plant with help.
+Of course, you will start having potlucks to taste all the great meals you will be able to make at harvest time.
 With the feeling of increased ownership of the land that is being cultivated, the gardeners get to feel more connected and responsible for their communities.
 They get to know more area store owners, and collaborate with local businesses more than they used to.
 Everyone involved gets more civic minded, getting garbage off the streets, and maybe decorating or making nice looking signs for the garden.

 This is a great way to connect, feel a sense of belonging, develop new roots in your old town, and increase your feelings of security and happiness.
 The community garden can also be used as an outdoor meeting place, whether for a real meeting, or just for fun.
 Maybe there is a carpenter in the group who can make plans for a gazebo, and others to help build it.
 There can be poetry meetings, or local bands that play there.
 The community garden is a creative way of living sustainably in your city, a way of building ecologically viable and socially just food systems.
 Besides the social and economic benefits described, community gardens are a great way to share local knowledge about gardening, about your town’s history and traditions, and it is always great to come together with people when you have a like minded purpose.
 There really is no down side to community gardening.
 Bring it up at the next meeting in your town!